 My parents once said of me that I was a very outgoing, chatty little girl.
 (This must have been before the world came crashing in.)
-I’ve heard tell of a particular outing to an amusement park where I proceeded to go from table to table, speaking with all of the fine folks.
+I’ve heard tell of a particular outing to an amusement park where I went from table to table, speaking with all of the fine folks.
 However, that carefree version of me would be short lived.

 I can remember being somewhat timid, yet also curiously excited, the day that my mom took me to our local elementary school for registration.
 Being that the lady we spoke with seemed very nice, I was glad that she’d be my teacher.
 At least, this is what I believed.
 To my dismay, this is not how the story would go; I wouldn’t receive this nice lady teacher.
 Instead, I was surprised to learn that a rather tall and frightening man would be my teacher instead.
 Why was he so frightening to me?
 Well, I don’t know for certain; I was only five at the time.
 Perhaps, I have a natural sense about people or maybe my fear was exaggerated by the fact that I was so young and this was all new to me.
 Maybe the sudden surprise didn’t help.
 My parents weren’t convinced that this would go over too well, however, being that I did have a tendency to become timid with men.
 They were right.